4ldrich/CommercialScraper/README.md

 docker run -it docker4ldrich/airbnb-scraper
 ```
+Follow the prompts and insert credentials carefully, there won't be a chance to correct any typing errors!
+It's recommended that you paste credentials in where applicable.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.